 In the case of rice, millets and smaller sized grains the quantity of sample for test should be 250 gm.

-For the purpose of reducing the quantity of the test sample, spread the entire sample in a tray, divide it into four equal portions, collect the two opposite portions and repeat this process till the required quantity of sample is collected.
+For the purpose of reducing the quantity of test sample, spread the entire sample in a tray, divide it into four equal portions, collect two opposite quarters and repeat this process till the required quantity of sample is collected.